HewlettPackard/Docker-Synergy/ops/README.md

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span>
-<p class="p">In the case of one ESX host failure, two nodes are enough to accommodate the amount
+<p class="p">In the case of one ESX host failure, 2 nodes are enough to accommodate the amount
 of vCPU required</p>

 </div><hr />